blues/app-accelerators/better-mouse-trap/README.md

 ![View inside the trap showing underside of lid](<readme-images/nf3_mousetrap_(8)_gUpTQaXMpg.avif>)
 ![Sparrow Gateway wiring and logical data path from Lora Radio Signal to Sparrow essentials board, to qwiic i2c cable, to notecarrier, to notecard, to wifi](<readme-images/nf3_mousetrap_(13)_g4ofhDRGNm.avif>)

-### Cloud Setup
+## Cloud Setup

 - Sign up for a free account on [Notehub.io], and create a new project.
-- Configure the Notecard on the Sparrow Gateway with your Notehub ProductID `{"req":"hub.set", "product":"com.your-company.your-name:your_product", "mode":"continuous"}`
+- Configure the Notecard on the Sparrow Gateway with your Notehub ProductUID `{"req":"hub.set", "product":"com.your-company.your-name:your_product", "mode":"continuous"}`

-### SMS Alerts
+## SMS Alerts

 Notehub doesn’t have native SMS alerts yet, but it does allow you to route messages [to any other cloud services or HTTPS API endpoint][route] that your heart desires.
 I used Twilio, an inexpensive SMS service, to send message to my phone when there is motion in the trap.